flutter/website/flutter-for-ios.md

               }
             });
           },
-          decoration: new InputDecoration(hintText: "This is a hint", errorText: _getErrorText()), ),
+          decoration: InputDecoration(hintText: "This is a hint", errorText: _getErrorText()), ),
       ),
     );